RadW2020/radw2020.github.io/_posts/2025-11-14-BitfiTech Exchange Descentralizado.md

 # A Journey into Peer-to-Peer Exchange Architecture

-When I started thinking about decentralized exchanges, I kept running into a conceptual problem.
-Most systems that call themselves "decentralized" still rely on some form of central coordination.
-There's always a server somewhere, a database that everyone queries, or an authority that validates transactions.
-[BitfiTech](https://github.com/RadW2020/bitfitech) emerged from a simple question: what would it actually take to build an exchange where no central server exists at all?

-The answer turned out to be more complex and fascinating than I initially imagined.
+This topic turned out to be more complex and fascinating than I initially imagined.
 This project became an exploration of distributed hash tables, gossip protocols, vector clocks, and the subtle challenges of maintaining consistency across independent nodes.
 What follows is a reflection on building a genuinely peer-to-peer trading system.

 ---